rticommunity/rticonnextdds-examples/examples/connext_dds/detect_samples_dropped/README.md

     - Create a Content Filter Topic, filtering out specific values of element X.
     - Create a DataReader enabling Exclusive Ownership.

-The output of the subscriber application will look like:
+On the subscriber application we expect:

 ```plaintext
 Samples dropped: